 What is the DAISY Award?

 The DAISY Foundation was started in memory of J. Patrick Barnes who died from complications an auto-immune disease at the age of 33.
 DAISY stands for Diseases Affecting the Immune System.
 Patrick's family was so touched by the compassionate care they received from nurses while he was ill, they started the DAISY Foundation in his memory.
 The DAISY award is given to outstanding nurses in more than 200 hospitals across the United States.
-Capital Health is one of only two organizations in Canada to partner with the Daisy program.
+Nova Scotia Health Authority is one of only two organizations in Canada to partner with the Daisy program.

 Who is eligible for the DAISY Award?